thufv/DeepFix-C-/README.md

 # Running the tool

-If you are using Ubuntu 16.04.3 LTS (not tested on other distributions) and have conda installed, you can simply source `init.sh` which creates a new virtual environment called `deepfix` and installs all the dependcies in it.
+If you are using Ubuntu 16.04.3 LTS (not tested on other distributions) and have conda installed, you can simply source `init.sh` which creates a new virtual environment called `deepfix` and installs all the dependencies in it.
 Furthermore, it downloads, extracts, and preprocesses the student submission data for you into the required directory structure.

 To reproduce the results, first you need to generate training, validation, and testing data from the preprocessed dataset.